 A 2018 review of studies published in the Journal of Clinical Sleep Medicine found that both poor sleep quality and short sleep duration are associated with a risk of coronary heart disease.

-If you’ve had heart failure, you should speak with your doctor about any sleeping positions that you should avoid.
+If you’ve had heart failure, you should speak with your doctor about sleeping positions to avoid.

 Sleeping on your right side may be the best option for people with heart failure.
 Although some people think sleeping on your right side could restrict blood flow back to the heart, there’s not enough evidence to prove that it’s harmful.

-If you don’t have sleep apnea or any breathing problems, sleeping on your back may also an option for you.
+If you don’t have sleep apnea or breathing problems, sleeping on your back may also be an option.

 A 2015 study examined the effects of lying face-up in participants with stable chronic heart failure.
 The researchers found that lying face up was associated with poorer blood oxygenation, respiratory mechanics, and blood movement compared to sitting.